ojasmaniyar5/ojasmaniyar5/README.md

 🎗️ ***SKILLS*** :
 - My technical skills include proficiency in programming languages such as HTML, CSS, PHP, PhpMyAdmin, DSA and C++.
-- I am experienced in web development frameworks by developing BooksGuide Website, Techno beez website and Portfolio and many other projects.
+- I am experienced in web development frameworks by developing BooksGuide Website, Techno Beez Website and Portfolio and many other projects.
-- I am also knowledgeable in database management systems in MySQL, PostgerssSQL and MongoDB.
+- I am also knowledgeable in database management systems in MySQL.
 - In addition to my technical skills, I possess Observation, Decision making, Strong Communication, Multi-tasking and teamwork skills.